VicenteFR/PatSpcImpByTCRs/README.md

 ```
 Make sure to replace `~/tools` with the path you wish to clone the repo into, although this is the recommended location.<br>
 **Note that you only need to clone once**.
 Each new dataset/project should live in its own folder and reference this repository through the dataset-specific config file—see below.<br/>
-This step takes ~1 minute.
+This step takes ~5 minutes.

 ### 2. Download the TCR reference sets
 Please fetch the files through GEO with the accession number GSExxx (**accession number to be updated upon publication**).
 These are relatively large files—make sure to store them in a proper location.
 The files should be named as follows: